 For an engagement program to remain lively and engaging, it must be relevant to leaders and to employees.
 Once it stops feeling relevant, it dies.
-Keep a program relevant by refreshing the items you ask, making sure it reflects pertinent topics in your organization
+Keep a program relevant by refreshing the items you ask, making sure it reflects pertinent topics in your organisation.

 2-Lack of Trust in Confidentiality

 To give honest feedback, employees need to trust that their responses will be treated in the strictest confidence.
-When people think their manager or organization’s leadership can identify their responses, they may tone down how they really feel.
+When people think their manager or organisation’s leadership can identify their responses, they may tone down how they really feel.

 This compromises the quality of the data.
 Once confidentiality is compromised, it is hard to rebuild trust, and there is little point in running the survey in the circumstances.

 If the scores from employees come back lower than expected, it’s tempting to avoid admitting them for fear of adversely affecting morale.
 Lack of transparency rarely yields a good outcome – an honest conversation is always better than simply glossing over low score issues, which is frustrating for everyone.

 4-Preferring High Scores to Honest Feedback

 We all like to see high scores, especially in business where we are so used to being measured and assessed.
 It’s an easy mistake to treat employee opinions in the same way.
 But the exercise here is to get honest feedback, not high scores.
 If you have high scores all the time, how can you improve?